janessatran/11ty-site/src/archive/2021-01-12-htmlgamemusic.md

 title: Adding Music to the Game
 author: Janessa
 date: 2021-01-12
-tags: blog
+tags: ["blog", "game-dev"]
 category: Tech
 ---

 _This is the third post in my series on learning html game development.
-You can find the other posts [here](/tags/#Game%20Dev)!_
+You can find the other posts [here](./#related-posts)!_

 While I don't play a lot of video games, video game music is honestly one of my favorite genres of music.
 I find it really great to work to (because it's upbeat/not distracting) and I also think sometimes it can really complete a game.
 To no surprise, I was pretty excited about this next feature which involves adding background music to the different game states (these starts are menu, play, and win)!
 If you'd like to learn how I did it, continue reading!